Dancing with the Stars (American TV series): Withdrawals

 The first person to withdraw from competition was Romeo in season 2.
-His father, Master P, took his place in the competition before the beginning of broadcasts, being partnered with Ashly DelGrosso.
+His father, Master P, replaced him in the competition before the beginning of broadcasts, being partnered with Ashly DelGrosso.
 However, Romeo later competed in season 12 and finished in 5th place.
 He was partnered with Chelsie Hightower.

-On week six in season three, Sara Evans cited her divorce as the reason for leaving the competition.
+On week six in season three, Sara Evans withdrew during the competition, citing her divorce as the reason for her departure.
 No one was eliminated that week.
-Another withdrawal occurred during the run-up to season four on February 28, when Vincent Pastore withdrew from the competition after only one week of training.
+Another withdrawal occurred during preparations for season four on February 28, when Vincent Pastore withdrew from the competition after only one week of training.
 Pastore said he did not realize how much work was needed during a ten-week period, and that he was not up to the physical demands of the show.
-He was replaced on March 2 by Pixar voice actor John Ratzenberger who was partnered with Edyta Sliwinska.
+He was replaced on March 2 by actor John Ratzenberger who was partnered with Edyta Śliwińska.

 In season seven, Misty May-Treanor withdrew from the competition in week three, after rupturing her Achilles tendon when rehearsing her jive with her partner, Maksim Chmerkovskiy.
 She did not perform the routine at all nor was she scored for it; no one else was eliminated that week.

-In season eight, Jewel and Nancy O'Dell were injured before the season even began and could not compete.
-Jewel was diagnosed with fractured tibias in both legs; she came back later in the season to perform "Somewhere Over the Rainbow" on a results show.
+In season eight, Jewel and Nancy O'Dell were injured before the season began and could not compete.
+Jewel was diagnosed with fractured tibias in both legs; she would perform "Somewhere Over the Rainbow" on a results show.
 O'Dell suffered from a torn knee cartilage.
 They were replaced by Holly Madison and Melissa Rycroft who would be dancing with their partners for the rest of the season (Dmitry Chaplin and Tony Dovolani).

 Tom DeLay, in season nine, withdrew in week three of competition due to a full stress fracture that had developed in both feet from an earlier pre-stress fracture in one foot.
 DeLay was declared safe before he announced his withdrawal during the October 6, 2009, results show.
 Debi Mazar was still eliminated that night despite DeLay's departure.